Answers to Tax Questions Caregivers Ask Most

 Your dependent parent does not have to live with you.
 Your parent DOES NOT have to live with you in order to claim them as a dependent, if you've meet the above criteria.
 Relatives who quality who do not have to live with you include: mother, father, grandparent, stepmother, stepfather, mother-in-law, father-in-law.

-Can I claim a medical expense for modifications I made to my home to accommodate my parent's medical condition?
+Q: Can I claim modifications to my home to accommodate my parent's medical condition as a medical expense?

 Yes, but only if your parent was your dependent at the time the medical services were provided or at the time you paid the expense.
 Also, the amount of the allowable medical expense is the cost of the modification decreased by any resulting increase to the value of your home.
-Finally, your total deduction for medical and dental expenses must be reduced by 7.5 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).
+Finally, your total deduction for medical and dental expenses must be reduced by 10 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).

-My parents occasionally give me money to offset some of the cost of their care.
-Do I have to pay taxes on this money?
+Q: My parents occasionally give me money to offset some of the cost of their care.
+Do I have to pay taxes on these funds?

-If you can claim your parent as a dependent, you also may be able to claim a deduction for the portion of your parent's medical or dental expenses that you paid.
-However, your total deduction for medical and dental expenses must be reduced by 7.5 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).
+A: If you can claim your parent as a dependent, you also may be able to claim a deduction for the portion of your parent's medical or dental expenses that you paid.
+However, your total deduction for medical and dental expenses must be reduced by 10 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).

-As a condition of acceptance their assisted-living community, my parents relinquished all ownership rights in their home to the community.
+Q: As a condition of acceptance to their assisted-living facility, my parents relinquished all home ownership rights to the community.
 Does this arrangement have any tax consequences?